allisonPlusPlus/Glamr/readme.md

 # Glamr

-## A lipstick color viewer powered by the Flickr and YouTube APIS.
+## A lipstick color viewer powered by the Flickr and YouTube APIs.

 This passion project was inspired by my love of lipstick and wanting a way to quickly and beautifully preview colors I am interested in adding to my collection.

 ![Homepage Screenshot](screenshots/homepage2.png "Homepage ")

-Glamr was built using HTML, CSS, Bootstrap, jQuery, Ajax, and the Flickr and YouTube APIS.
+Glamr was built using HTML, CSS, Bootstrap, jQuery, Ajax, and the Flickr and YouTube APIs.
 The resulting photo collage was built with Masonry and is fully mobile-responsive.

 ![Mobile Homepage Screenshot](screenshots/mobilehome2.jpg "Mobile Home Page ")